Facebook whistleblower reveals herself as Frances Haugen | DW | 04.10.2021

 Haugen said the career move was inspired by the loss of a friend to online conspiracies, something she did not want anyone else to go through.

-Haugen became a whistleblower because "person after person after person has tackled this inside of FB and ground themselves into the ground."
+Haugen became a whistleblower because "person after person after person has tackled this inside of Facebook and ground themselves into the ground."

 "No one at Facebook is malevolent, but the incentives are misaligned," she said.